Serving all people by providing personalized health and wellness through exemplary care, education and research.

 More X-rays are sometimes needed.
 You will be called to schedule them if they are necessary.

-You should be notified of your test results in writing.
-Ask about this on the day of your appointment.
+You should receive your test results in writing.
+Ask about this at your appointment.

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR